A MESSAGE FROM THE EXECUTIVE DIRECTOR

 So we took bold steps to redesign our internal operations towards more autonomy and efficiency.
 From hiring and working with consultants with expertise in nonprofit management to changing accountants and our payroll processing, we transformed our backend processes in order to be compliant again with current norms and regulations.
 Working closely with the Board, which gained two more members, we strengthened oversight and transparency at administrative and financial levels.

 All these changes laid a strong foundation for what came next: the launch of a nation-wide mobilization through the Strategic Renewal Dialogues from September 2024 to April 2025.
 Connecting with past and present members and supporters of ATD Fourth World in the United States, these Dialogues aimed at putting our brains and hearts together to redefine our identity, mission and programs.
 The SRDs armed us with the tools - new mission and vision statements, new committees, new program ideas - that we needed to feel confident about our future as an organization.
-And most importantly, it offered us a renewed feeling of national unity and feeling together in this vast country.
+And most importantly, it offered us a renewed feeling of national unity and strengthened our bond across this vast country.

 Below we invite you to read in more detail about our progress and ongoing commitment with families experiencing stigma and discrimination.
 Your support gives us the fuel to continue on this long but meaningful walk towards a society free from poverty and injustice.